My Diet History

 Dining

 I’m also always looking for fabulous restaurants that embrace seasonal cooking (almost all the best ones in major cities do).
-Not only are these establishments the best way to indulge, they are also a valuable source of flavor inspiration.
+Not only are these establishments the most fun way to indulge, they are also a valuable resource for flavor inspiration.
 Restaurants help me discover new food combinations I love so I can try to recreate them at home.

-Since I developed my current eating habits I have finally dropped those last 10 pounds and achieved my goal weight–a bit lower to be honest–by eating more and working out less than I ever have.
+This is my healthstyle.
+Since I developed my current eating habits I have finally dropped those last 10 pounds and achieved my goal weight––a bit lower to be honest––by eating more and working out less than I ever have.
 I can navigate restaurants, office politics and holidays without fear of weight gain.
 And best of all, I still enjoy all my favorite foods in San Francisco and around the planet.